U.S. Permanent Resident: Everything You Need to Know

 - EB-2 Labor Certification: This category doesn’t involve a lot of preparation or paperwork and simply requires that Yale specify how it recruited the person.
 Note that there is a backlog of those coming from China and India through the EB-2 process.

 If you need help finding an immigration attorney and learning more about U.S. permanent resident status, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.